China Consulate General condemns Hong Kong protests, slams media reports

 The university launched a formal investigation after three Chinese men were filmed clashing on campus with protesters who were against a controversial extradition bill.

-A female was pushed to the ground by one of the men, and the police are now seeking the identities of those involved in the incident.
+A woman was pushed to the ground by one of the men, and the police are now seeking the identities of those involved in the incident.

 A spokesman for the China Consulate-General in Auckland said in a statement that posters on "Hong Kong independence" and other contents had recently appeared at the University of Auckland.